Integrated staffing and student-centered strategy are reshaping campus operations

 Maximizing Spaces with Purpose and Creativity

-“Now students use the space throughout the day to decompress and recharge.
+“This studio went from a rarely utilized space to a destination that’s enjoyed by students at all times of the day.
 It’s proof that even the smallest square footage can have a big impact if designed with intention.”

 Building Relationships That Power Results

-Overseeing three campus operations—Recreation, Student Center, and Conference & Event Services—requires more than just schedules and staffing models.
+Overseeing three campus operations—Recreation, Student Center, and Conference & Event Services—requires thought and efforts that go beyond scheduling and staffing models.
 It takes trust, campus-wide collaboration, and intentional communication.

-It’s that community-first philosophy—where inclusion, responsiveness, and collaboration intersect—that makes CENTERS such a dynamic force on campus
+It’s a community-first philosophy where inclusion, responsiveness, and collaboration come together, which makes CENTERS such a dynamic force on campus.

 Innovating Through Constraints